 The Senior Chief Scott DeCoste Memorial Scholarship is a 501(c)(3) nonprofit organization, established on June 13, 2016, with the mission of keeping Senior Chief DeCoste’s memory alive by helping others and making a lasting impact.

-Each year, we award scholarships to deserving high school seniors in both Rhode Island and the Hampton Roads area of Virginia.
+Each year, we award scholarships to deserving high school seniors in Rhode Island and the Hampton Roads area of Virginia, with a strong focus on supporting military-connected students.

-· Hampton Roads, Virginia: In honor of Scott’s love for the Navy, this award is dedicated to a child of a military parent.
-Eligible parents may be active duty, veterans, or deceased.
+In honor of Scott’s love for the Navy, scholarships are awarded to high school seniors from military families in the Hampton Roads area.
+Eligible military parents may be active duty, veterans, or deceased.

 In 2017, we also launched our “Pay It Forward” initiative in Scott’s memory on his birthday, July 21.
-Each year, we invite people to perform a good deed in his honor.
-What began as a local gesture has since grown, with participants from numerous states and even several countries joining in to spread kindness.
+Each year, we invite individuals to perform a good deed in his honor.
+What began as a local gesture has grown into a global movement, with participants from numerous states and several countries joining together to spread kindness.

-Honoring Scott’s legacy with a simple motto: Go Big or Go Home—through scholarships, service, and acts of kindness that make a lasting impact.
+Honoring Scott’s legacy with a simple motto: Go Big or Go Home—through scholarships, service, and acts of kindness.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.